MEvanAW/AssortedProblems/README.md

 # AssortedProblems
-C# Console and Libraries for Problems That Are Commonly Asked in a Live Coding Interview
+C# console and libraries for problems asked in a live coding interview or a technical assessment.
 ## AssortedProblemsConsole
 Run the solution and a console will appear.
 Enter a command according to menu to run the corresponding problem.
 ## AssortedProblemsTests
 An xUnit Test Project for testing libraries in AssortedProblem Solution.
 A good test suite can help us refactor quicker and in a less stressful manner.
 TDD (Test Driven Development) can help and force us to design well factored software iteratively, backed by tests to help future work as it arrives.
+## CoderbyteConsoleApp
+Console app for coderbyte technical assessment or similar.
 ## Contents
 - [FizzBuzz](#fizzbuzz)
 - [Palindrome](#palindrome)